Bolette Roed: Career

 Since 2004, Roed has toured as a soloist with the baroque orchestra Arte dei Suonatori and has performed as a soloist with Concerto Copenhagen, the Danish National Chamber Orchestra, the Danish National Symphony Orchestra and the Royal Danish Orchestra.
 Roed’s career as a recorder player includes being a member of several ensembles such as the Elephant House Quartet, Alpha, Concert Pastoral and Sarbak/Roed Duo.
 She is also the co-founder of Denmark’s baroque music festival Midsommerbarok in Copenhagen.

 Roed is teaching at the Royal Danish Academy of Music since 2009 and is offering regular masterclasses in Poland and the Czech Republic.
 Soon after her debut, Roed was appointed the Artist-in-Residence of the Danish National Radio and elected for The Danish State Art Council’s “Young Elite” program in 2014.

-Recently Bolette has developed the canonical recorder repertoire with her 2018 solo album "J.S.
+Recently Roed has developed the canonical recorder repertoire with her 2018 solo album "J.S.
 Bach: Sonatas, Partitas, Suites" in which she performs the arrangements of Frans Brüggen.
 Further extending the breadth of the instrument with the 2018 "Johann Sebastian Bach: Goldberg Variations Recomposed by Peter Navarro-Alonso", rethinking the Variations for saxophones, recorder and percussion.
 The sounds of the instruments meshing wonderfully and creating one of the most distinctive recordings of these J. S. Bach classics.
 In 2019, the Elephant House Quartet album, Telemann's Garden.
 The quartet features harpsichordist Allan Rasmussen, violinist Aureliusz Goliński and gambist, Reiko Ichise performing a selection of their own arrangements of G. Ph.
 Telemann's work.

 Her latest recording is a double CD of Concertos by Antonio Vivaldi including but not limited to, the paramount works The Four Seasons (Vivaldi).
 The album was recorded with Polish Baroque ensemble Arte dei Suonatori and released on Pentatone in early 2021.